History

 2021

-The Dr. Herbert and Nicole Wertheim Family Foundation pledges a historic $50 million to the UC Berkeley School of Optometry, the largest gift ever to be received by a school of optometry in the country.
+The Dr. Herbert and Nicole Wertheim Family Foundation pledges a historic $50 million to the UC Berkeley School of Optometry, the largest gift ever to a school of optometry in the country.
 The school is renamed the Herbert Wertheim School of Optometry and Vision Science.
-(The Wertheims are pictured in the photo.)

-Building on an anonymous gift of $252 million, UC Berkeley receives three additional gifts of $25 million each to support the Gateway, a visionary new home for the Division of Computing, Data Science, and Society.
-The campus center will reinforce the university’s position as a leader in computing and data science research and education.
+Building on an anonymous gift of $252 million, UC Berkeley receives $75 million in additional gifts for a visionary new home for the Division of Computing, Data Science, and Society, leading to a September 2022 groundbreaking for the project.
+The Gateway (pictured) will reinforce the university’s position as a leader in computing and data science research and education.

 2022

-The Bakar BioEnginuity Hub (pictured), the campus’s state-of-the-art home for research and innovation, opens its doors.
+The Bakar BioEnginuity Hub (pictured), the campus’s state-of-the-art home for bio-entrepreneurship, opens its doors.
 The remarkable facility, located in Woo Hon Fai Hall, pairs the Bakar Labs incubator with fellowships and programming for students and researchers, equipping STEM entrepreneurs with labs, offices, equipment, and shared community spaces.

 2023